 Stairlifts are a necessity for many people.
-But this doesn’t mean that they’re a one size fits all kind of purchase.
-On the contrary, stairlifts are so important for promoting safety and comfort for people with distinct mobility needs, so they come in all shapes and sizes and can be adapted to meet all kinds of needs for each and every individual.
+But this doesn’t mean that they’re a one-size-fits-all kind of purchase.
+On the contrary, stairlifts are so important for promoting safety and comfort for people with distinct mobility needs, so they come in all shapes and sizes and can be adapted to meet all kinds of needs for every individual.
 If you’re wondering “Can I modify my stairlift?” then read on to find out.

 How to modify a stairlift